dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

-This means when thinking about method arguments must match rules we must consider `readonly ref T` is potential method output sources when `T` potentially has a `ref` field to a `ref struct`.
+This means when thinking about method arguments must match rules we must consider `readonly ref T` is potential method output when `T` potentially has a `ref` field to a `ref struct`.

 The second issue is language must consider a new type of escape scope: *ref-field-safe-to-escape*.
 All `ref struct` which transitively contain a `ref` field have another escape scope representing the value(s) in the `ref` field(s).
 In the case of multiple `ref` fields they can be collectively tracked as a single value.
 The default value for this for parameters is *calling method*.